plasne/openid-connect/implementation.md

 -   app:auth:env:CLIENT_ID_GRAPH (default: CLIENT_ID) - Generally, you just need to use CLIENT_ID which specifies the application ID to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.

 -   app:auth:env:CLIENT_SECRET_GRAPH (default: CLIENT_SECRET) - Generally, you just need to use CLIENT_SECRET which specifies the secret to use for all AUTH_TYPE=app calls, but if you need something different for accessing the Microsoft Graph, you can specify it specifically.
+If specified, this commonly will be a URL to a secret in the Key Vault.

 ### Use Authorization Bearer Mode